prymeGlobal/.github/.github/ISSUE_TEMPLATE/major_release_checklist.md

 ---
 name: "Release Checklist"
-about: "Checlist for a new release"
+about: "Checlist for a new MAJOR release"
 title: 'Release 202X-ZY checklist'
+labels: admin
 assignees: ''
 ---
 The items should be done in order and no later than the day indicated.
 E.g (T -3d) means at least 3 days before release.